szktmyk38f/Bitbucket-Cloud-simple-UI/README.md

 Provides a simple UI for Bitbucket Cloud.
-**Currently, it is in the testing phase and only includes pull requests and the ability to check each comment.**

 ## Attention!!!
-Currently, it is in the test creation phase.
-Significant changes may be made in the future.
+**Currently, it is in the test creation phase.
+Significant changes may be made in the future.**

 ## Getting Started